 - be a resident of a province that participates in the plan;

 - have attained a satisfactory scholastic standard;

 - be enrolled or qualified to enroll in a post-secondary course of studies;

-- be taking at least 60 percent
+- be taking at least 60 percent course load (eight credits);

 - bring Program Information Form to the LSSU Registrar’s Office to be completed and mailed by LSSU.

-Application forms and more information are available online
+Application forms are available on-line at www.osap.gov.on.ca.

 Application forms are also available from Student Awards Branch, Ministry of Education and Training, P.O.
 Box 189 Red River Road, 4th Floor, Thunder Bay, Ontario P7B 6G9.
 Telephone 1-800-645-3013.

 The program is a way for Canadian students to supplement the money they receive from the Canadian government through the Canada Student Loan Program.